Ezhava

-The Ezhavas, (/ml/) also known as Thiyya or Tiyyar (/ml/) in the Malabar region, and Chegavar/Chovar (/ml/) in the south, are a community with origins in the region of India presently known as Kerala, where in the 2010s they constituted about 23% of the population and were reported to be the largest Hindu community.
+The Ezhavas (/ml/), also known as Thiyya or Tiyyar (/ml/) in the Malabar region, and Chegavar/Chovar (/ml/) in the south, are a community with origins in the region of India presently known as Kerala, where in the 2010s they constituted about 23% of the population and were reported to be the largest Hindu community.

 Ezhava dynasties such as the Mannanar existed in Kerala.
+The British also formed a separate regiment in the British Indian Army called the Thiyyar Regiment in Malabar, which was one of the oldest army regiments in India.
+The British deployed this unit in various military operations.

-The Ezhavas are classified as an Other Backward Class by the Government of India under its system of positive discrimination.
+The Ezhavas are classified as an Other Backward Class by the Government of India under Reservation in India.

 Variations

 They are also known as Ilhava, Irava, Izhava and Erava in the south of the region; as Chovas, Chokons and Chogons in Central Travancore; and as Thiyyar, Tiyyas and Theeyas in the Malabar region.
-Some are also known as Thandan, which has caused administrative difficulties due to the presence of a distinct caste of Thandan in the same region.Thiyya group has claimed a distinct identity in the Hindu caste system than the other Ezhava groups but was considered to be of similar caste by colonial and subsequent administrations.
+Some are also known as Thandan, which has caused administrative difficulties due to the presence of a distinct caste of Thandan in the same region.
+The Thandan or Palakkad Thandan lives mostly in the Alathur, Mannarkad, Palakkad and Ottappalam taluks of Palakkad and Thalapilly taluk of Thrissur.
+Thiyya group has claimed a distinct identity in the Hindu caste system than the other Ezhava groups but was considered to be of similar caste by colonial and subsequent administrations.
 Recent research by the KIRTADS indicates that the Ezhavas of southern Kerala and the Thiyyas of Malabar are distinct groups with separate cultural and anthropological identities.